dotnet/docs-maui/docs/tutorials/notes-app/includes/note.md

 ms.topic: include
 ---

 Now that the app contains the `MainPage` and `AboutPage`, you can start creating the rest of the app.
-First, you'll create a page that represents a note, and then you'll create the code to load and save the note.
+First, you'll create a page that allows a user to create and display note, and then you'll write the code to load and save the note.

 The note page will display the note and allow you to either save or delete it.
 First, add the new page to the project: